KaiyangZhou/deep-person-reid/README.md

 --gpu-devices 0 \
 ```

 Note that `--load-weights` will discard layer weights in `path_to/resnet50.pth.tar` that do not match the original model layers in size.
-If you encounter the `UnicodeDecodeError` when loading checkpoints, please try [this solution](https://github.com/KaiyangZhou/deep-person-reid/issues/43#issuecomment-411266053).
+If you encounter the `UnicodeDecodeError` problem when loading the checkpoints downloaded from the model zoo, please try [this solution](https://github.com/KaiyangZhou/deep-person-reid/issues/43#issuecomment-411266053).

 #### Evaluation frequency
 Use `--eval-freq` to control the evaluation frequency and `--start-eval` to indicate when to start counting the evaluation frequency.
+This is useful when you want to test the model for every `--eval-freq` epochs to diagnose the training.

 #### Visualize ranked results
 Ranked results can be visualized via `--visualize-ranks`, which works along with `--evaluate`.
-Ranked images will be saved in `save_dir/ranked_results` where `save_dir` is the directory you specify with `--save-dir`.
+Ranked images will be saved in `save_dir/ranked_results/dataset_name` where `save_dir` is the directory you specify with `--save-dir`.
 This function is implemented in [torchreid/utils/reidtools.py](torchreid/utils/reidtools.py).

 <p align="center">
   <img src="imgs/ranked_results.jpg" alt="ranked_results" width="600">